sunsided/FCND-Motion-Planning/README.md

 ![](misc/astar-performance-fixed.jpg)

-Adding some extra actions to the planner, such as 10 meter increments, far diagonal steps (NNE, ESE, etc.) led to quicker exploration of the map.
+Adding some extra actions to the planner, such as 10 meter increments, far diagonal steps (NNE, ESE, etc.) lead to quicker exploration of the map, however, this comes at a price, since now not only the goal positions, but also the connection between them would need to be checked.

-However, the provided CSV file seems to conflict with the scenery.
+For add some additional fun, the provided CSV file conflicts with the scenery.
 Here's a path that leads straight through a house because that spot is indeed labeled as free according to the map, at a 10 meter altitude.